Skrillec-Security/Skrillec-Botnet/README.md

 # Skrillec Botnet
  The New 2022 All-In-One Botnet.
 Eliminating the process of getting a bunch of botnet related files to start one up.
 No more hassles!

-Picking up the Wocky series.
+- (1/11/22) This project has slowed down in development Picking up the Wocky series.

 ## Why did Wocky end? / What happen to Wocky?